0-rion/N-Spring-Solver/README.md

 ## Input and Output
 ### Input
 The input file to the solver is a .txt file with space separated values.
+The file should be name as _parameters.txt_.

 The first line should contain:
 - an integer indicating the time integration scheme to use (0 = explicit Euler, 1 = 4th-order Runge-Kutta)
-- T, the total time to solve the over
+- $T$, the total time to solve the over
-- ∆t, the time step size
+- $∆t$, the time step size
-- k, the spring constant
+- $k$, the spring constant
-- d, the damping constant
+- $d$, the damping constant
+where each value should be separated by a white space.

+Each subsequent line should describe one mass in the system, containing:
+- its mass $m_i$
+- initial displacement from its equilibrium position $x_i(0)$
+- initial velocity $\dot x_i(0)$